Knowledge graph: History

 The term was coined as early as 1972 by the Austrian linguist Edgar W. Schneider, in a discussion of how to build modular instructional systems for courses.
-In the late 1980s, University of Groningen and University of Twente jointly began a project called Knowledge Graphs, focusing on the design of semantic networks with edges restricted to a limited set of relations, to facilitate algebras on the graph.
+In the late 1980s, the University of Groningen and University of Twente jointly began a project called Knowledge Graphs, focusing on the design of semantic networks with edges restricted to a limited set of relations, to facilitate algebras on the graph.
 In subsequent decades, the distinction between semantic networks and knowledge graphs was blurred.

 Some early knowledge graphs were topic-specific.
 In 1985, Wordnet was founded, capturing semantic relationships between words and meanings – an application of this idea to language itself.
 In 2005, Marc Wirk founded Geonames to capture relationships between different geographic names and locales and associated entities.
 In 1998 Andrew Edmonds of Science in Finance Ltd in the UK created a system called ThinkBase that offered fuzzy-logic based reasoning in a graphical context.

 In 2007, both DBpedia and Freebase were founded as graph-based knowledge repositories for general-purpose knowledge.
 DBpedia focused exclusively on data extracted from Wikipedia, while Freebase also included a range of public datasets.
 Neither described themselves as a 'knowledge graph' but developed and described related concepts.

 In 2012, Google introduced their Knowledge Graph, building on DBpedia and Freebase among other sources.
 They later incorporated RDFa, Microdata, JSON-LD content extracted from indexed web pages, including the CIA World Factbook, Wikidata, and Wikipedia.
 Entity and relationship types associated with this knowledge graph have been further organized using terms from the schema.org vocabulary.
 The Google Knowledge Graph became a successful complement to string-based search within Google, and its popularity online brought the term into more common use.

 Since then, several large multinationals have advertised their knowledge graphs use, further popularising the term.
 These include Facebook, LinkedIn, Airbnb, Microsoft, Amazon, Uber and eBay.

 In 2019, IEEE combined its annual international conferences on "Big Knowledge" and "Data Mining and Intelligent Computing" into the International Conference on Knowledge Graph.

+The development of large language models expanded interest in knowledge graphs as a way to structure information from unstructured text, with advances in language processing enabling their automatic or semi-automatic generation and expansion.
+The term knowledge graph has since broadened to include the dynamically constructed and adaptive graph structures, which support retrieval, reasoning, and summarization in generative systems.
+Microsoft Research’s GraphRAG (2024) exemplified this development by integrating LLM-generated graphs into retrieval-augmented generation.
+Since then, academic research on graph-based retrieval and reasoning has expanded rapidly, while open-source frameworks such as LightRAG and Cognee have begun translating these ideas into practical, production-oriented applications.